nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 15. Select **Run** from the toolbar menu to execute the SQL command.

 16. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run an Azure Synapse Pipeline that runs a large number queries. **Similar to before, run this pipeline for about 30 seconds to 1 minute**.
+To do this, we'll run an Azure Synapse Pipeline that runs a large number of queries. **Similar to before, run this pipeline for about 30 seconds to 1 minute**.

     - **Select** the `Integrate` item from the left menu.